codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 Once the API keys are set up and LLMs are enabled in your course, refer to the Virtual Coach Custom Assistants `API Reference <https://codio.github.io/client/codioIDE.coachBot.html#.getLlmProxyDetails>`_  to send requests and fetch responses from your own LLMs!

-Testing your custom assistant using Development Mode
+Testing Your Custom Assistant Using Development Mode
 ----------------------------------------------------

 If you'd like to test your assistant before deploying it to your organization, you can use the Extension Development Mode to test it.